 Meanwhile, the clash on the wings also began.
 Hasdrubal’s heavy-duty cavalry on the left wing fell on Paulus’s cavalry.
 With the advantage in quantity on this section of the front and definitely better training, Carthaginians quickly forced the Romans to flee.
 At that time, the light Nubian cavalry on the right wing led a slow battle with the elite of the Roman cavalry.
 After the victory on the left wing, Hasdrubal moved on Varro’s army, taking Roman cavalry with two fires.
 Under the pressure of stronger opponents, the second wing of the Romans also rushed to escape, followed by the Numidian cavalry.
 After eliminating the hostile cavalry, according to Hannibal’s wishes, Hasdrubal struck from the back on the victorious Roman infantry.

-Surrounded from three sides, the Roman army, was unexpectedly attacked from behind by the Hasdrubal’s cavalry.
+Surrounded from three sides, the Roman army was unexpectedly attacked from behind by Hasdrubal’s cavalry.
 The charge completely surprised the Romans.
 Hannibal’s trap slammed shut.
 Panic broke out.

 Varro escaped when Paulus tried to control the chaos and form an array that would defend his troops.
 However, his efforts were ineffective.
 The legionaries were thrown into a chaotic mass.
 There was no hierarchy among the soldiers, no one commanded.
 There was a fight for life and death. legionaries inside could not even take part in the fight.
 They looked helplessly at the death of their companions and waited for their turn.
 The defeat was inevitable.

 The battle turned into a bloody massacre.
-When the clash of the weapons finally died away and the dust began to fall, the eyes of the winners were showed a terrible battlefield with mountains of corpses.
-Between 52 500 and 75 000 Romans and allies were killed and 10 000 were taken prisoners.
+When the clash of the weapons finally died away and the dust began to fall, the eyes of the winners were shown a terrible battlefield with mountains of corpses.
+Between 52.500 and 75.000 Romans and allies were killed and 10.000 were taken prisoners.
 Only 14 500 managed to avoid the trap.
 In addition, 2 700 riders died.
 Among the fallen were three of the four most important Roman commanders: consul Paulus, proconsul Servilius Geminus, former dictator (magister equitium) Minucius Rufus, two quaestors – Lucius Atilius and Lucius Furius Bibaculus, 29 of 48 military tribunes and 80 prominent men of Rome.

 Carthaginian losses according to Polybius numbered only about 5 700 people: 4 000 Gauls, 1 500 Iberians and Africans, and 200 riders.